AbhishekGit-hash/Customer-Churn-Prediction-Model-with-XGBoost/README.md

 From the XGBoost model it was observed that other factors apart from price sensitivity like Yearly consumption, Forecasted Consumption and net margin were drivers of customer churn.

 <b>Recommendations : </b>The strategy of monetary benefits is effective.
 However it should be appropiately targeted to high-valued customers with high churn probability.
 If not administered properly then the company may face a hard impact on their revenue

+In case of failure of loading Jupyter Notebook by Github, the notebook can be found in nbviwer here(https://nbviewer.jupyter.org/github/AbhishekGit-hash/Customer-Churn-Prediction-Model-with-XGBoost/blob/master/Customer%20Churn%20Prediction%20Model%20with%20XGBoost.ipynb)